What are the main religions in the United States?

 It is hard to say how many people are Christians in America because there are so many denominations in the country.

 While it is hard to say how many Christians there are in America, most estimates put the number at around 75%.
-There are many different denominations of Christianity, and they all have a different number of followers.
+There are many different denominations of Christianity, and they all have different numbers of followers.

 Historically, Christianity has been the dominant religion in America since its beginning.